Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 This all being said, I cannot dismiss the hundreds of conversations I have had in my ten years managing a supplement store.
 I have heard first-hand stories of customers relaying their experiences with negative stomach reactions to sucralose or stevia.

-It’s possible that the type of sweetener used, or the high level of sweetness (recall that most of these artificial sweeteners are hundreds of times sweeter than table sugar) can be contributing to nausea.
+It’s possible that the type of sweetener used, or the high level of sweetness (most of these artificial sweeteners are hundreds of times sweeter than table sugar) can be contributing to nausea.

-Note: I mention in my article on Are Ready Made Protein Shakes Healthy that these sorts of drinks can contain a lot of artificial sweeteners, which could lead to stomach upset.
+- Note: I mention in my article Are Ready Made Protein Shakes Healthy that these sorts of drinks can contain a lot of artificial sweeteners, which could lead to stomach upset.

 How To Fix